requirements

 worker not running

-The worker is a systemd user service that captures new sessions in real time.
+The worker is a system service that indexes new sessions in real time.

 $ systemctl --user status flex-worker # check status